5 Tips to Prevent Heatstroke and Heat Exhaustion

 Know the symptoms

 Even with all these precautions, heatstroke and heat exhaustion can sneak up on you.
 That’s why it’s important we know what to look for when someone is suffering from heat illness.
-Although heatstroke and heat exhaustion share a number of symptoms, these two illnesses can be differentiated by the person’s level of coherence.
+Although heatstroke and heat exhaustion share several symptoms, these two illnesses can be differentiated by the person’s level of coherence.

 Summer is not yet over and high temperatures will stay consistent well into September; by following the tips listed above and staying diligent, we can all protect ourselves and our loved ones from the heat exhaustion and heatstroke.

 Just like with Kepner, these proactive steps can make a lifesaving difference.
-So, while you’re out in the heat this summer and early fall, just remember dress to protect, check in with someone, take a break, stay hydrated, and know the symptoms.
+So, while you’re out in the heat this summer and early fall, remember: dress to protect, check in with someone, take a break, stay hydrated, and know the symptoms.